johnbrandborg/cruds/docs/user_guide.rst

 -------

-Connections, reads, redirects, and bad status codes are implemented in the CRUDs Client.
+Connections, reads, redirects, and bad status codes are implemented in the CRUDs Client to perform retries.
 If any of these are encounted a retry will take place a total of 4 times across the different types.
 Each retry will also backoff by a factor of 0.9 after the second attempt.
 This can give the communication between the client and server time to get established or recover from being rate limited.

 Status Codes: